The word Satan in the Scriptures has the general meaning of “an adversary” or “an enemy.”

 25. Where is Satan at the present time?

 It is difficult for many Christians to accept the above truth that the kingdom of God is a present reality and that Satan is no longer participating in the workings of the world.
 They look at the physical three dimensional world and believe that Satan is still operating, but in reality he has been crushed and has no power or presence in the New Covenant.

 Under the Old Covenant we had activity going on similar to that which Job experienced.

 26. Read Job 1:6–12.

 28. What was it that Satan was doing in the scriptures you read in #26 and #27 above?

 This condition existed because God’s people were still under the “law of sin and death” (spiritual death) (Romans 8:2).
-Under the New Covenant the accuser of the brethren has been cast down (see Revelation 12:10) and he can no longer work in the manner as described in #26 and # 27 above.
-We are safe from these types of accusations by either Satan or others because Christ has conquered and removed us from the curse of sin and spiritual death.
+Under the New Covenant the accuser of the brethren has been cast down (see Revelation 12:10) and he no longer works in the manner as described in #26 and # 27 above.
+We as believers are safe because Christ has conquered and removed us from the curse of sin and spiritual death.

 But make no mistake, their is an abundance of evil in the world in which we physically live!
-Evil is the result of a person who by misuse of their free will has made the opposite choice that God would make in any given situation.
-To be free to choose creates the possibility to be evil.
+Evil is the result of a person who makes choices that are opposed to God’s ways make in any given situation.
+This is what brings evil into the world.